emb-riscv/specs-markdown/system-clock.md

 All harts in a RISC-V device share the same Device System Clock instance.

-The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it counts a higher frequency input.

 When the processor is halted in Debug state, the counter is not incremented.

+The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when the device is powered and halting during debug.

 ## Power domain